Although airline ticket costs are slowly starting to drop again, the cost can still make a dent in your travel budget.

 This is a great way to earn points without spending money!

-Earn points by staying at a hotel
+6. Stay at a hotel

 A good number of hotel loyalty programs allow you to transfer or even automatically apply points from hotel stays to your Rapid Rewards account.